-- -We aim to support all children to become independent and collaborative learners. - -We will provide a broad and balanced curriculum that will enable each child to develop personally, socially, emotionally, spiritually, physically, creatively and intellectually to their full potential.
+- -We support all children to become independent and collaborative learners. - -We provide a broad and balanced curriculum that will enable each child to develop personally, socially, emotionally, spiritually, physically, creatively and intellectually to their full potential.

-At Burnley Brow Community School, we will:
+At Burnley Brow Community School, we:

-- Provide a happy, safe, stimulating and challenging programme of learning and development for the children to experience as they begin their journey through school. - Provide a broad, balanced, relevant and creative curriculum that will set in place firm foundations for further learning and development in Key Stage 1 and beyond and enable choice and decision making, fostering independence and self-confidence. - Use and value what each child can do, assessing their individual needs and helping each child to progress. - Develop excellent relationships with parents and carers to build a strong partnership in supporting their children. - Provide a caring and inclusive learning environment which is sensitive to the requirements of the individual child including those who have additional needs.
+- Provide a happy, safe, stimulating and challenging programme of learning and development for the children to experience as they begin their journey through school. - Offer a broad, balanced, relevant and creative curriculum that will set in place firm foundations for further learning and development in Key Stage 1 and beyond and enable choice and decision making, fostering independence and self-confidence. - Value what each child can do, assessing their individual needs and helping each child to progress. - Develop relationships with parents and carers to build a strong partnership in supporting their children. - Provide a caring and inclusive learning environment which is sensitive to the requirements of the individual child including those who have additional needs.